yinon1995/source-scribe-design/README.md

 };
 ```

+Legacy JSON files may still contain the older labels (`"Beauté"`, `"Commerces & lieux"`, `"Expérience"`).
+The runtime normalizes them automatically so the public site and admin UI only surface the new labels.

-These are created/updated by the admin UI via `api/publish.ts`.
+These articles are created/updated by the admin UI via `api/publish.ts`.
 The function also maintains `content/articles/index.json` (an array of summary objects) for fast listing.

 ### 4.2.
 Legacy Markdown posts (`content/posts/*.md`)